 If you are looking for a way to serve God and the soldiers, airmen, sailors, and Marines of our country, then you are in the right place.
-The Graduate School of Theology is a place where you can prepare to serve as a Chaplain in the armed forces.
+Oklahoma Christian University’s Graduate School of Theology is a place where you can prepare to serve as a Chaplain in the armed forces.

 Requirements and benefits differ from branch to branch and from Active Duty to Reserves and the National Guard.
 Here are the current requirements for the Army National Guard Chaplain Candidacy Program: